 Goals are also valuable as learning points.
 Why did the team reach or miss the goal?
 Also remember, if the goal was achieved, celebrate!
 If the goal was not achieved, it’s a great time to stop, reflect and learn.
 In the spirit of continuous improvement, win or lose, the next question, and the end of this blog series is: what’s next?

-December’s blog entry, Right Sizing Your Education Options, is a guest post by Scott Wachtmann who completed an innovative non-traditional high school and higher education course of study.
+A Higher Education focused blog entry, Right Sizing Your Education Options, is a guest post by Scott Wachtmann who completed an innovative non-traditional high school and higher education course of study.
 If you are:

 • in higher education